A pluricomplex error-function kernel at the edge of polynomial Bergman kernels: Rotational symmetric weights

 Note that by \cite{MarzoMolagOrtegaCerda2026}, we know that the error is at most of order $1/\sqrt{\log n}$.
 Moreover, for general potentials, based on Theorem 1.2 in \cite{MarzoMolagOrtegaCerda2026}, one would expect with a suitable microscopic dilation of the droplet to find the limit

 for some measure $d\psi_Q(z)$.
 For $d=1$ this measure is the Harmonic measure at $\infty$, it will be interesting to find out what it needs to be replaced by when $d>1$.
-To extend such results to general potentials (not necessarily rotational symmetric), one would need to understand the kernel asymptotics near the edge but off-diagonally, and obtain a result similar to \cite{AmeurCronvall2022}, which we intend to investigate in a future work.
+To extend such results to general potentials (not necessarily rotational symmetric), one would need to understand the kernel asymptotics near the edge but off-diagonally, and obtain a result similar to \cite{AmeurCronvall2022}, which we intend to investigate in a future work.\\

-\begin{remark} For $d$=1 the Ginibre ensemble $Q(z)=|z|^2$ has a quantum mechanical interpretation, it describes the locations of noninteracting Fermions in a rotating trap in two dimensions, with repulsion caused by the Pauli exclusion principle (one other related setting is that of electrons in a magnetic field, e.g., see \cite{Wiegmann2002}).
-In \cite{LacroixMajumdarSchehr2019} it was shown that the number variance and entanglement entropy scale proportionally.
-Indeed, one can generalize the method in \cite{LacroixMajumdarSchehr2019}, using the overlap matrix, to $d>1$, and the number variance and entanglement entropy are then also seen to scale proportionally.
-We omit the details as the topic is somewhat outside the scope of the current paper. \end{remark}
+Finally, we briefly comment on the relation between the number variance and entanglement entropy in certain models (in the edge case).
+For $d$=1 the Ginibre ensemble $Q(z)=|z|^2$ has a quantum mechanical interpretation, it describes the locations of noninteracting Fermions in a rotating trap in two dimensions, with repulsion caused by the Pauli exclusion principle.
+In \cite{LacroixMajumdarSchehr2019} it was shown that, given a concentric disk, the associated number variance and entanglement entropy scale proportionally.
+This model is easily generalized to $d>1$ by taking a tensor product of (planar) Hamiltonians, corresponding to $\mathscr Q(z)=|z|^2$, which is a model of noninteracting Fermions in $\mathbb C^d$ in a rotating (hypersurface) trap.
+Alternatively, it may be interpreted as a quantum Hall fluid.
+We can follow the same approach as in \cite{LacroixMajumdarSchehr2019}.
+The entanglement entropy (or Rényi entropy) corresponding to a ball $\{z\in\mathbb C^d : |z|\leq a\}$ can be expressed as